Kelly Hancock

 PROGRESS REPORT

-Texas School for the Deaf’s (TSD) facilities management, maintenance, housekeeping and janitorial services were statutorily transferred to the Texas Facilities Commission (TFC) during the 82nd and 83rd Legislative Sessions.
-While TFC controls the day-to-day upkeep of buildings and infrastructure equipment on campus, TSD still pays the costs of monthly utilities consumed on the 66-acre campus which covers 44 building structures and over 550,000 square feet of conditioned interior space.
-However, TSD has been informally working in concert with TFC for the last seven years developing energy conservation and cost reductions strategies that result in more efficient energy use and a better value to the taxpayers of Texas.
+The Texas School for the Deaf's (TSD) facilities management, maintenance, housekeeping and janitorial services were statutorily transferred to the Texas Facilities Commission (TFC) during the 82nd and 83rd Legislative Sessions.
+While TFC controls the day to day upkeep of buildings and infrastructure equipment on campus, TSD still pays the costs of monthly utilities consumed on the 66 acre campus which covers 42 building structures and over 550,000 square feet of conditioned interior space.
+However, TSD has been informally working in concert with TFC for the last 10 years developing energy conservation and cost reductions strategies that result in more efficient energy use and a better value to the taxpayers of Texas.
 With the utilization of Deferred Maintenance (DM) funds appropriated to TFC by the Legislature for use on the TSD campus, TSD has greatly benefited from millions of dollars in capital improvements to numerous electrical, water and other infrastructure systems across campus.

 Additionally, TSD takes the following actions to effectively manage utility resources:

-• Discourage coffee makers, microwaves, refrigerators and other small appliances except in designated areas.
+6. Discourage coffee makers, microwaves, refrigerators, and other small appliances except in designated areas.

-• Replace lightbulbs with compact fluorescent or LED lights whenever possible.
+7. Replace lightbulbs with LED lights whenever possible.

-• Fleet fuel savings – combine trips to reduce total miles driven.
+8. Fleet fuel savings— combine trips to reduce total miles driven.

-• Fleet fuel savings – additional emphasis on our preventative maintenance program.
+9. Fleet fuel savings— additional emphasis on our preventative maintenance program.

-• Fleet fuel savings – further education of employees of fuel-efficient operating practices.
+10. Fleet fuel savings— further education of employees of fuel-efficient operating practices.

-• Fleet fuel savings – use of vans in place of buses for transporting work program students.
+11. Fleet fuel savings— use of vans in place of buses for transporting work program students.

-Due to periodic school closures during to the COVID pandemic the most recent reporting year is not an adequate metric to properly evaluate the school’s energy efficiency and conservation initiatives.
-However, utility utilization has decreased due to the school continuing to install more efficient lighting systems, HVAC systems, automatic door closers for campus security and continuing an aggressive PM schedule to ensure peak performance of campus MEP systems.
+Due to periodic school closures during the COVID-19 pandemic, the 2020 and 2021 reporting years were not an adequate metric to properly evaluate TSD's energy efficiency and conservation initiatives.
+However, utility utilization has decreased due to TSD continuing to install more efficient lighting systems, HVAC systems, automatic door closers for campus security, and continuing an aggressive evening schedule to ensure peak performance of campus MEP systems.

 GOALS